smileandknow/smileandknow.github.io/_posts/2020-04-08-on-consuming-and-creating.md

 tags: [writing, readability, test]
 ---

+Assume your next hour is completely free and you've got no urgent tasks to take care of.
+How do you spend it?
+Do you pick up a book?
+Do you listen to a podcast?
+Do you browse the latest headlines?
+Or instead, do you learn to cook something for sharing it with loved ones?
+Do you start working on this project you've been postponing?
+Do you create or do you consume?

 One end of this spectrum is unreachable:
 One cannot create without ever consuming.
 However on the other end, there are black holes: